CryptoWorks21 is a supplementary program for graduate students and postdoctoral fellows developing next-generation cryptographic tools.

-- Prepares a new generation of researchers to create quantum-safe tools for the 21st century
+- Prepare a new generation of researchers to create quantum-safe tools for the 21st century

-- Provides professional knowledge and technical skills for all researchers
+- Provide professional knowledge and technical skills for all researchers

-- Fosters collaboration between young scientists and experts in quantum and cryptographic research
+- Foster collaboration between young scientists and experts in quantum and cryptographic research

-- Enables students to build relationships with cryptographic communities in academia, industry, and government
+- Enable students to build relationships with cryptographic communities in academia, industry, and government

-- Encourages collaboration between students and partners in mathematics, computer science, physics and engineering
+- Encourage collaboration between students and partners in mathematics, computer science, physics and engineering

 - Study, discuss, and investigate challenges and applications for quantum-safe cryptography